Build or Renovate

-New Service (Residential or Commercial)
+Adding New Service (Residential or Commercial)

 If you want to add electrical service at a location where there is currently is none or you want to upgrade an existing service, please contact 802-865-7323 or fill out the Contractor Application form.

 Vermont ENERGY STAR® Homes encourages builders and consumers to build to the Vermont Energy Star Home standard and take advantage of the highest-efficiency equipment available.
-This program includes single-family homes, multi-family homes and low-income multi-family projects.
+This program includes single-family homes and multi-family buildings.

 Siding Your Home

 If you are planning to have your home sided, please have your contractor contact BED at 802-658-0300 to have your electric meter and related equipment removed before any work is done on your house.
+Because your electric meter is BED property, only BED personnel are authorized to remove it.
 A BED employee will remove and replace the equipment for a small service charge.
-Because your electric meter is BED property, only BED personnel are authorized to remove it.

-Burlington Electric Department helps commercial and industrial builders and developers incorporate the most energy efficient products and systems possible when building or renovating.
-We help customers exceed the City of Burlington's required Guidelines for Energy Efficient Construction (which adopted the statewide CBES energy code).
-By working directly and early in the process with designers and owners, BED assists in the choice of energy efficient systems, products, materials and construction techniques that meet business and energy needs.
+Burlington Electric Department helps builders and developers incorporate the most energy efficient products and systems possible when building or renovating multifamily, commercial, and industrial buildings.
+We help our customers exceed the City of Burlington's required Guidelines for Energy Efficient Construction, which adopt the statewide Commercial Building Energy Standards (CBES).